Visit Health Watch for COVID-19 updates. Find Employee Return to Campus and Student Return to Campus information.

 • Information is not shared between the Student Health Center Patient Portal and MyCalStateLA.

-• For security reasons, students should log out when finished using the Patient Portal
+• For security reasons, students should log out when finished using the Patient Portal.

 Please note: It takes approximately 7-10 business days to process documentation once entered into the Student Health Center Patient Portal.
 Students are encouraged to complete these requirements as soon as possible.

-TB risk assessment completion and immunization records submission must be completed via the Patient Portal.
+Immunization record submission must be completed via the Patient Portal.

 Note: